TryGhost/docs/content/concepts/posts.md

 ![MobileDoc](../images/concepts/editor.png)

 Additionally, the editor contains intelligent logic around pasting.
-You can copy and past from _most_ sources and it will be correctly transformed into readable content without needing any special treatment.
+You can copy and paste from _most_ sources and it will be correctly transformed into readable content without needing any special treatment.
 (Go ahead, try copying the content of this page straight into the editor!) — You can also do things like pasting a URL over the top of any highlighted text to create a link.

 ### Dynamic cards